pirtleshell/lwt/docs/contribute.md

 ### PHP Code Documentation

-Code documentation (everything under ``docs/html/``) is automatically generated.
+Code documentation (everything under `docs/html/` and `docs/php/`) is automatically generated.
 If you see an error, the PHP code is most likely at fault.
 However, don't hesitate to signal the issue.

-Currently, the documentation is generated through Doxygen (run ``doxygen Doxyfile`` to regenerate it), but this is likely to change.
+Currently, the PHP documentation is generated two times:

+- With [Doxygen](https://www.doxygen.nl/index.html) (run ``doxygen Doxyfile`` to regenerate it), it generates documentation for MarkDown and PHP files.
+It will be removed in LWT 3.0.0.
+- Using [phpDocumentor](https://phpdoc.org/). phpDoc generates PHP documentation and is the preferred way to do so.
+You can use it through `php tools/phpDocumentor` if installed with [Phive](https://phar.io/).

 ### JS Code Documentation